torproject/tor/doc/HACKING/ReleasingTor.md

    resolve those.

    As applicable, merge the `maint-X` branch into the `release-X` branch.
+   But you've been doing that all along, right?

 2. Are all of the jenkins builders happy?
 See jenkins.torproject.org.